multi-os-engine/multi-os-engine.github.io/_posts/2019-09-11-reviving-moe.md

 It will most probably not include any new APIs (except for those that the generator can pick up without any changes).

 ## October 2019: MOE 1.6 with iPadOS Support

 In October we plan to release the next update that will include:

  * New iOS and iPadOS APIs
  * Improvements to the Nat/J Generator to handle currently unsupported features (e.g. vector types in the AR API)

-## Turning MOE into a true Community Project
+## Turning MOE into a True Community Project

 We are committed to turning MOE into a true Community Project.
 This means multiple things: